cncf/landscape2/README.md

 ## Notes

-- `2023-03-01`, decoupling location from organization since some items do not have organization
+- `2024-03-01`, decoupling location from organization since some items do not have organization
 - `2024-02-29`, not using SerpAPI for h-index, since it is expensive
-- `2024-02-29`, not using Crunchbase for company info, since it requires expensive Enterprise level subscription
+- `2024-02-29`, not using Crunchbase API for company info, since it requires expensive Enterprise level subscription